RealVNC Access to EECS Systems

 - Press 2 to be sent a passcode via SMS

-- Enter a passcode generated by the DUP app on your device
+- Enter a passcode generated by the DUO app on your device

 - When you are finished with your work, log out as you would on any standard EECS Linux system.